MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 5. [Configure Microsoft Store for Business to display offline apps](#configure-microsoft-store-for-business-to-display-offline-apps)
 6. [Deploy Migration Launcher app via **Intune**](#deploy-migration-launcher-app-via-intune).

+> [!TIP]
+> These app deployment operations use the [EnterpriseModernAppManagement CSP](/windows/client-management/mdm/enterprisemodernappmanagement-csp) and could be also be executed with SyncML commands from another MDM solution.

 #### Ensure your Surface Hub 2S devices are fully updated and enrolled in Intune